boundary-x/ai-ponybot_basic/README.md

   - This extension is based on xinabox/pxt-OD01 and is licensed under the MIT License
   - This extension is based on gbantique/brickcell-color-tcs34725 and is licensed under the MIT License
   - This extension is based on microsoft/pxt-sonar and is licensed under the MIT License
+  - Many thanks to the developers for their work on this extension.

 ---